ExileeY/RPSGameAPI/README.md

 # Rock-Paper-Scissors game API

-* INSTALATION
+## INSTALATION

-  - `git@github.com:ExileeY/RPSGameAPI.git`
+Use `git clone git@github.com:ExileeY/RPSGameAPI.git` command to clone repository.

-* HOW TO USE
+## HOW TO USE
 Once you have a repository with an API, you need to start the server using the `rails server` command.